-Zoospore supply vs. local reproduction
+Zoospore supply versus local reproduction

-Mean daily zoospore supply varied more than two orders-of-magnitude from as little as $\sim\!250$ zoospores/L to $>\!54\,000$ zoospores/L (Fig. 2).
-Zoospore supply was initially high during March and early April 1999 before falling to $<\!1500$ zoospores/L in mid- to late April.
-Zoospore supply rebounded during spring and early summer and then remained relatively low from July to the end of the study in November.
-Within-day variability in the among-day time series (variance among the three replicate daily samples) was generally low, and high within-day variability was observed only during periods of high mean daily zoospore supply.
+Average daily zoospore supply varied more than 2 orders-of-magnitude from as little as ~250 zoospores/L to over 54,000 zoospores/L (Figure 3).
+Zoospore supply was initially high during

+March and early April 1999 before falling to less than 1,500 zoospores/L in mid-late April.
+Zoospore supply rebounded during spring/summer and then remained relatively low from July to the end of the study in November.
+Within-day variability in the among-day time series (variance among the 3 replicate daily samples) was generally low, and, as observed during the within-day sampling bouts, high within-day variability was observed only during periods of high average daily zoospore supply.